briner/zfsnostalgia/README.md

 * on host host-src named host-src

-* if you give a look to the source you will see
+ * if you give a look to the source you will see, the configuation used.
+It mainly instruct zfsnostalgia that
 ```bash
 LIST_OF_SUBZFS_HIST="ctl_rdo data admin"
 …